 Minor capital expenditure is also required during the life of any pipeline.
 This capital expenditure covers replacement of miscellaneous capital equipment and enhancements of peripheral and utility systems and equipment.

-For the Parmelia Pipeline, projected future capital expenditure, comprising the sum of capital costs associated with expanding the business and minor capital expenditure, is as follows:
+For the Parmelia Pipeline, projected future capital expenditure used by the Regulator in the derivation of tariffs, is as follows.